kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 ### Pod API

-`FileEnvSource` field will allow the users to populate environment variables from the specified file. `Path` field should point to the file in key-value format on the container filesystem.
+`FileEnvSource` field will allow the users to populate environment variables from the specified file.
+The user can specify a file using `VolumeName` and `Path` fields.
+The `VolumeName` field specifies the volume mount that contains the file and `Path` is the relative path in this volume mount filesystem.

 ```
 type EnvFromSource struct {
     ...
     // The file to select from
     // +optional
-    FileRef *FileEnvSource `json:"fileRef,omitempty" protobuf:"bytes,2,opt,name=fileRef"`
+    FileRef *FileEnvSource `json:"fileRef,omitempty" protobuf:"bytes,3,opt,name=fileRef"`
     ...
 }

 type FileEnvSource struct {
+    // The name of the volume mount containing the env file.
+    VolumeName string `json:",inline" protobuf:"bytes,1,opt,name=volumeName"`
-    // The file path to select from.
+    // The relative file path inside the volume mount to select from.
-    Path string `json:",inline" protobuf:"bytes,1,opt,name=path"`
+    Path string `json:",inline" protobuf:"bytes,2,opt,name=path"`
     // Specify whether the file must exist.
     // +optional
-    Optional *bool `json:"optional,omitempty" protobuf:"varint,2,opt,name=optional"`
+    Optional *bool `json:"optional,omitempty" protobuf:"varint,3,opt,name=optional"`
 }
 ```

-`FileKeySelector` field will allow the users to select the value for environment variable from the specified key in the file. `Path`field should point to the file in key-value format on the container filesystem. `Key` should be one of the keys in the specified file.
+`FileKeySelector` field will allow the users to select the value for environment variable from the specified key in the file.

 ```
 type EnvVarSource struct {
     ...
     // Selects a key of the env file.
     // +optional
-    FileKeyRef *FileKeySelector `json:"fileKeyRef,omitempty" protobuf:"bytes,4,opt,name=fileKeyRef"`
+    FileKeyRef *FileKeySelector `json:"fileKeyRef,omitempty" protobuf:"bytes,5,opt,name=fileKeyRef"`
     ...
 }

 type FileKeySelector struct {
+    // The name of the volume mount containing the env file.
+    VolumeName string `json:",inline" protobuf:"bytes,1,opt,name=volumeName"`
-    // The file path to select from.
+    // The relative file path inside the volume mount to select from.
-    Path string `json:",inline" protobuf:"bytes,1,opt,name=path"`
+    Path string `json:",inline" protobuf:"bytes,2,opt,name=path"`
     // The key of the env file to select from.
 Must be a valid key.
-    Key string `json:"key" protobuf:"bytes,2,opt,name=key"`
+    Key string `json:"key" protobuf:"bytes,3,opt,name=key"`
     // Specify whether the file or its key must be defined
     // +optional
-    Optional *bool `json:"optional,omitempty" protobuf:"varint,3,opt,name=optional"`
+    Optional *bool `json:"optional,omitempty" protobuf:"varint,4,opt,name=optional"`
 }
 ```